Doregon/tnpsh-wiki/cfw-hfw-mfw/prep-cfw/flashers/progskeet.md

 10. Select the Dump button.
 It will prompt you to save the backup.
 Create a folder called "dumps" and enter it.
 Name the backup "NAND Flash1 - 1".
 It will take about 12 minutes.
 Repeat the process two more times and name the new backups "NAND Flash1 - 2" and "NAND Flash1 - 3".
  * If you receive verification errors, it may be due to incorrect wiring, use of 30AWG wire, wires being too long, a bad USB cable, interference, bad grounding, or bad luck.

-11. On your PC, browse to C:\Users\<username>\Desktop\Progskeet 1.1 NAND Programs\ and run FlowRebuilder v.4.2.2.0.
+11. On your PC, browse to C:\Users\<username>\Desktop\ProgSkeet 1.1 NAND Programs\ and run FlowRebuilder v.4.2.2.0.
 Select "UNSCRAMBLE then interleave two NAND flashes into one unified dump".
 In the Flash 0 field, browse to your dumps folder and select "NAND Flash0 - 1".
 In the Flash 1 field, browse to your dumps folder and select "NAND Flash1 - 1".
 Under the "Select the OUTPUT (interleaved) file", browse to your dumps folder, create a new folder called "extracted" and enter it; name the file as "dump 1".
 Select Execute Operation.
 Repeat this process with the two other NAND dump sets, changing the output file to "dump 2", and finally "dump 3".
 Verify that there are now three files located in the extracted folder.
 If you are missing any, try to join the dumps again.
 If they still are missing, you will need to redo all of the dumps completely.

 # Taking Backup Dumps (NOR)

 1. Connect your ProgSkeet to your PC via USB cable.

-2. Browse to C:\Users\<username>\Desktop\Progskeet 1.1 NOR Programs\Winskeet111205 and run WinSkeet40000.
+2. Browse to C:\Users\<username>\Desktop\ProgSkeet 1.1 NOR Programs\WinSkeet111205 and run WinSkeet40000.

 3. Under the Presets section, select the drop-down menu and select the model number of your NOR chip, or select Dual NAND.
 You can find the model number of the NOR by looking on top of the chip on the motherboard.